VirtualFlow/VFU/README.md

 # Using EquiBind
 Please download the code using instructions from: [https://github.com/HannesStark/EquiBind](https://github.com/HannesStark/EquiBind).
 Please create a conda enviroment per the instructions of the EquiBind repository.
 Copy paste all files inside the working directory of VF-Unity.
-A zipped up version of the repository is provided within `./executables/EquiBind.zip`.

-TODO:
-Next, inside the `data/to_predict` directory, please create a directory for